MIK-dev-team/MIK-System/docs/development_instructions.md

 the components.
 The API serves the AJAX-requests React makes from the frontend.
 It is JSON-only.

 React and Rails are integrated with Webpack.
+With this method front- and back-end assets are separated neatly, which means you can use Bundler to manage Gems on the back-end and Yarn to manage front-end assets like JS-libraries.

 For testing we have used Jest and Enzyme for the front-end, and RSpec and Capybara for the back-end and UI-testing.
 Capybara uses the headless Poltergeist-driver,